 Folks with Lyme disease have a great number of questions.
-We are here for you. really.
-If you have questions that are not answered here, please feel free to call our toll-free number: 1 (888) 240-2326 option 2 PST for any questions you may have about Lyme Disease.
+We are here for you.
+Really.
+If you have questions that are not answered here, please feel free to call our toll-free number: 1 (888) 240-2326 PST and leave a message for any questions you may have about Lyme Disease.

 To assess your risk of exposure to deer ticks, ask yourself the following questions:

 - Do I live or vacation in a Lyme disease-endemic area (an area of high incidence or high risk)?

 - Do I engage in high-risk activities, like hiking, gardening, or otherwise making contact with overgrown vegetation?